Should I Rent or Sell My House?

-Debating whether you should rent or sell your house?
+Have you been asking yourself, “Should I sell my house or rent it?”
 Discover a complete guide on the pros and cons of renting and selling!

-Passive income refers to consistent income that does not require regular effort1 in the way many standard income sources do.
+Passive income refers to consistent income that does not require regular effort 1 in the way many standard income sources do.
 Income from a 9-5 job, for example, is not passive, as it is the result of the routine, hourly labor.
-Things like rental properties, on the other hand, are some of the best examples of passive income out there.
+Rental properties, on the other hand, are one of the best examples of passive income.
 With that said, renting out your house (or even selling it) might not be the best path to financial freedom for you.
-If you’re asking yourself, “should I rent or sell my house?” keep reading for the answers you’re looking for from Truehold
+If you’re asking yourself, “Should I rent or sell my house?” keep reading for the answers you’re looking for.

 How Do I Decide If I Should Rent or Sell?

 Deciding to rent or sell your home may not be an easy one.
-Nor should it be!
 Homes are significant investments and can house countless precious memories.
-For some, the thought of selling a home quickly where you’ve watched your children grow up or putting this precious investment in the hands of renters can be daunting.
-Like most things, however, there are definite pros and cons when asking, “should I rent or sell my house?”.
+For some, the thought of selling a home quickly where you’ve watched your children grow up can be daunting.
+Like most things, however, there are definite pros and cons when asking, “Should I rent or sell my house?”.
 And knowing the right time to rent or sell your home can make all the difference.

 The Right Times to Rent

-• When You Want a Consistent Passive Income Stream: As mentioned before, rental properties are some of the best ways that homeowners can earn passive income and make strides toward financial independence.
+- When You Want a Consistent Passive Income Stream: As mentioned before, rental properties are some of the best ways that homeowners can earn passive income.
 In many cases, homeowners will move into a different home before renting their existing property out, but owners of duplexes (or even those with a single available room) can still earn some additional rental income.
 If you want to hold onto your current home while diversifying revenue streams, renting might be the way to go –– just be sure that the rental value exceeds your existing mortgage, and be wary of property tax nuances.

-• When You Expect Your Home to Appreciate in Value: Try as some might to convince you otherwise; no one knows for certain what the housing market will do next.
-If you believe, like many do2, that housing prices are going to continue to climb, renting your home as opposed to selling may be the better option.
+- When You Expect Your Home to Appreciate in Value: Try as some might to convince you otherwise; no one knows for certain what the housing market will do next.
+If you believe, like many do 2 , that housing prices are going to continue to climb, renting your home may be the better option.
 If you have a second residence or can continue living on your rental property, renting will enable you to profit off of ownership while allowing your property’s value to continue climbing.

-• When You Plan on Returning to Your Rental: Following the impact of Hurricane Ian in Florida, many “snowbirds” who owned second properties in Florida decided not to return to their oceanside homes for the winter season.
-For some, this was due to serious property damage due to the storm.
+- When You Plan on Returning to Your Rental: Following the impact of Hurricane Ian in Florida, many “snowbirds” who owned second properties in Florida decided not to return to their oceanside homes for the winter season.
+For some, this was due to serious property damage.
 However, those who weren’t directly impacted have begun renting out these properties (sometimes at a friendly rate) to those who sustained serious storm damage.
 In effect, these property owners can lend a hand while earning some additional income until Florida’s beaches are once again vacation-ready.
 All this is to say: If you plan on returning to your home, renting may be a better decision than selling — and it might end up doing some good.

-• When You Need the Extra Income: With the economy in flux, some Americans have fallen on hard times and are actively looking for temporary (or permanent) ways to make ends meet.
-For some, renting out a room to a friend, family member, or trustworthy stranger can be a great way to make up for lost income tax or pad family emergency funds.
-As opposed to downsizing and selling your home, renting is a short-term solution; when the tides turn, and you’re back on your feet, you’ll still have a home of your own.
+- When You Need the Extra Income: With the economy in flux, some Americans have fallen on hard times and are actively looking for temporary (or permanent) ways to make ends meet.
+For some, renting out a room to a friend, family member, or trustworthy stranger can be a great way to make up for lost income or pad family emergency funds.
+As opposed to downsizing and selling your home, renting is a short-term solution; when you’re back on your feet, you’ll still have a home of your own.

 The Right Times to Sell

-• When the Market Conditions Are Right: If you own a home right now, there’s a good chance it’s worth more than you ever imagined.
-That’s why, at the time of writing, homes are still selling rapidly and fetching best-ever sale prices3.
+- When the Market Conditions Are Right: Taking note of current market trends such as interest rates, home prices, and more can help inform your decision to sell or stay.
+If you own a home right now, there’s a good chance it’s worth more than you ever imagined.
+That’s why, at the time of writing, homes are still selling rapidly and fetching best-ever sale prices 3 .
 As opposed to renting, choosing to sell your home at the best possible time will net you a lump sum that might be too significant to pass up.
-Of course, a thriving market will also raise potential rental prices, but if the market dips, you may have missed out on a potentially record-setting sale.
+Of course, a thriving real estate market will also raise potential rental home prices, but if the market dips, you may have missed out on a potentially record-setting sale.
+This decision also comes down to determining when the best time of year to sell a house is, and if you can feasibly do so during that window of time.

-• When Renting Isn’t for You: In theory, turning your home into a rental means adding a perfect passive income stream and taking a leap toward financial independence.
+- When Renting Isn’t for You: In theory, turning your home into a rental means adding a perfect passive income stream and taking a leap toward financial independence.
 In practice, it can mean vetting potential renters, chasing down late rent checks, and potentially having to break some bad news.
-If putting on your landlord that isn’t something you’re interested in, cashing out and selling your home outright might be a far preferable alternative.
+If putting on your landlord that isn’t something you’re interested in, selling your home outright might be a preferable alternative.

-• When You’re Ready to Downsize: Among the top reasons why homeowners make the decision to sell, life-cycle changes are some of the most compelling4.
-For some growing families, more space is an absolute must.
-However, for families who have already done their growing — and have now left the nest — the extra space can feel uncomfortable and lonely.
+- When You’re Ready to Downsize: Among the top reasons why homeowners make the decision to sell, life-cycle changes are some of the most compelling 4.
 If you’ve found yourself with more space than you know what to do with, selling your home to purchase a smaller one can be a great financial decision.
+There are several questions to ask when downsizing your home, but ultimately, the decision is up to you and your unique needs.
 Whether the proceeds of downsizing allow you to look in new neighborhoods, put money toward home improvement projects, or use the extra cash to see the world, downsizing is a top reason for selling.

 See related: How to Use Home Equity to Build Wealth